microsoft/rnx-kit/incubator/esbuild-bundle-analyzer/README.md

 This command will output a simple analysis of the input and output files and in-depth detail about the duplicate dependencies.
-This tool consumes esbuild's metafile and then analyzes the data to provide a simple analysis of the Metro bundle.
+This tool consumes esbuild's metafile and then analyzes the data to provide a simple analysis of the bundle.
 For all the duplicates the tool will present full path from the entry-point to the duplicated file to showcase why and how the duplicated files are being added in the bundle.

 Generate simple analysis of a bundle by consuming esbuild's metafile: